Take off the brakes and jump-start your career today!

 Program Overview

-Automotive Service Excellence (ASE) certifies individuals who have completed an automotive repair training program and tests to ensure they know how to work on mechanical, electrical, and other automotive systems.
-When someone holds the ASE certification, they are considered an expert in the automotive industry.
+Automotive Service Excellence (ASE) certifies individuals who have completed an automotive repair training program and passed tests to ensure they know how to work on mechanical, electrical, and other automotive systems.
+Holding ASE certification is considered the industry standard expertise in the automotive field.

 • Identify problems, often by using computerized diagnostic equipment